 Our peer evaluation model is a hallmark of the CIS International Accreditation philosophy.
 We believe that gaining perspectives from fellow member schools is a vital aspect of school evaluation.
 A diverse team enriches the accreditation process through the sharing of knowledge and effective practices, to the benefit of not only the schools being evaluated but also the peers involved in their evaluation.
 Volunteering as an evaluation team member provides significant professional benefits for faculty and leadership members.
 Our peer evaluators consistently rate the experience as the best professional development they have had.

 CIS educators can play a crucial role in upholding the highest standards in international education by joining a team of peer evaluators.
-Our evaluation teams play a critical role on accreditation visits—assessing the school’s alignment with standards and driving the school’s efforts toward continuous improvement.
 Evaluators make a positive impact on our global membership community while learning and refining the skills that are used throughout an educational career.

 The requirements for becoming a CIS Accreditation Evaluator are: